Can you drive in Greece with a foreign license?

 You can drive in Greece with a foreign license.
 But how long you’re allowed to drive depends on where your license was issued and the duration of your stay.

 For example, if you hold an EU or EEA license, you can drive without any restrictions or a driving license conversion.
-In contrast, if you have a non-EU license, such as those from the US, UK, or Canada, you can drive legally for 6 months from establishing residency.
+In contrast, if you have a non-EU license, such as one from the US, the UK, or Canada, you can drive legally for 6 months after establishing residency.
 After which, you must convert to a Greek driving license.
 You may also need an International Driving Permit (IDP) alongside your home license.

 Who needs to exchange their license in Greece?